High Net Worth Pros & Cons – Fidelity vs Schwab vs Vanguard

 Costs

-Broker-assisted trades with Vanguard vary in price between $0 and $25, whereas at Schwab, you pay $25 per trade.
-Both firms have $0 commissions for online trades made by U.S. clients.
-Mutual funds are more expensive to buy at Schwab.
-Both Schwab and Vanguard earn interest income on the money in your account, but you can move funds into a money market account for better earnings.
+Broker-assisted Vanguard trades are priced between $0 and $25, while at Schwab, the price is $25.
+Both companies have no online order commissions for U.S. clients.
+Mutual funds are more expensive to deal with at Schwab.
+Both Schwab and Vanguard make interest on the money in your account but then you can change the funds into a money market account for better earnings.

-Schwab’s wealth advisory program has its highest fee set at 0.80% of AUM, with an account minimum of $1 million.
-With a minimum account value of $500,000, you can take advantage of having an advisor, who will set their own fees.
-Other account minimums have their own fee structure.
+Schwab’s wealth advisory program has it´s highest fee to 0.80% of AUM with a minimum account balance for $1 million.
+For a minimum account value of $500,000, you get an advisor, and the advisor will charge his own fees.
+Other account minimums have their individual fee structures.

 Research and analytics